j-stach/baton-pass/README.md

 # baton-pass
  Plugin for NinjaTrader 8 to collect market data into local SQL database

- Sorry, not sure where the formatting errors in BatonPass_AddOn.cs are coming from.
+ Sorry, not sure where the indenting errors in BatonPass_AddOn.cs are coming from.

 Setup:
 1. Requires a SQLEXPRESS server instance.